Sagay massacre: Reactions

 Netizens took part on their social media, decried the killings, and called for justice for the slain farmers.

-On October 22, militant groups gathered at Camp Aguinaldo; the group believed that the effect of the killing of the farmers is the "militarization".
+On October 22, militant groups gathered at Camp Aguinaldo; the groups said that that killings of the farmers is the result of "militarization" in the area.

-On October 23, Carlos Conde of Human Rights Watch made a statement, calling on the Duterte administration "to carry out a credible and impartial investigation" and he added that abuses of human rights in the Philippines are "not limited" to Duterte's drug war.
+On October 23, Carlos Conde of Human Rights Watch called on the Duterte administration "to carry out a credible and impartial investigation".
+Conde added that human rights abuses in the Philippines are "not limited" to Duterte's drug war.
+Human Rights Watch said that Philippine farmers suffer massive poverty caused by landlessness.
+It also said that security forces have targeted farmers and labor activists by accusing them of being rebel insurgents.

-On October 25, relatives of the victims and other militant groups gathered at Taft Avenue in Manila to protests the killings of the farmers and decried the low wages and the government's failure of giving the land reform to the workers.
+On October 25, relatives of the victims and other militant groups gathered at Taft Avenue in Manila to protest the killings of the farmers and decried low wages and the government's failure to carry out land reform in the country.

+On December 5, farmers, human rights advocates, and church workers formed the Stop Killing Farmers: Justice for Sagay Massacre Network to campaign for justice for the victims of alleged paramilitary forces.

 Aftermath

+On October 20, 2018, Rene Manlangit, NFSW local chair and one of the survivors of the killings, sought help from the Commission of Human Rights in investigating the incident.